What is Sort in Excel?

 How to Sort Data in Excel?

-Example #1 – Single Level Sorting Data in Excel
+Example #1 – Single Level Data Sorting

-This will sort the data based on only one column nothing else.
+This will sort the data based on only one column, nothing else.

 Now, look at the below data.
 I have sales of different products by Segment and Country.

 I have the data until the 700th row.
 Download the excel file to follow along with me.

 Now I want to sort them based on the Country column from A to Z.